 Hemp and cotton are two of the oldest fibers known to man.
-They have both been used for thousands of years to produce clothing and other fabrics, but in the last century hemp has fallen out of favor.
+People have been using them for thousands of years to produce clothing and other fabrics.

 Hemp vs. Cotton: The Basics

 The first use of cotton can be traced back to around 3000 B.C.
 It is made from the seed heads of plants in the Gossypium family.
-When these seed heads split, they produce white, fluffy fibers which can then be spun into cotton.
+When these seed heads split, they produce white, fluffy fibers, which can then be spun into cotton.
 Cotton is extremely popular and accounts for around 30–40% of the world’s fiber requirements.
-A staggering 20 million tons of cotton are produced worldwide every year.
+Manufacturers produce a staggering 20 million tons of cotton worldwide every year.

 Hemp vs. Cotton: Environmental Impact

-Cotton can be grown organically, but since organic cotton produces a much lower yield, more land is required to get the same amount.
+Cotton can be grown organically, but it requires more land to achieve the same amount as it produces a much lower yield.
 Organic cotton is also associated with higher costs at every stage of processing.
 These costs will inevitably be passed on to consumers, meaning that organic cotton can be prohibitively expensive to buy.

-Hemp, on the other hand, requires far fewer pesticides to grow.
-It is naturally resistant to many pests, and the way in which it is farmed reduces the growth of unwanted weeds around it.
+On the contrary, hemp requires far fewer pesticides to grow as it is naturally resistant to many pests.
+The way in which it is farmed also reduces the growth of unwanted weeds around it.
 Because of this, hemp can be considered a far more environmentally friendly alternative to cotton.
 However, the benefits of hemp for our planet do not end there.

 Hemp vs. Cotton: Water Requirements

-All plants need water to grow, and this means that much of the Earth’s water is reserved for farming.
-In countries where there is not much natural rainfall, crops need to be watered by irrigation, a process which is both costly and environmentally unfriendly.
+All plants need water to grow, which means that much of the Earth’s water is reserved for farming.
+In countries where there is not much natural rainfall, crops need to be watered by irrigation.
+This process is both costly and detrimental to the environment.

 Water requirement is another area where hemp beats cotton hands-down.
 While cotton is a thirsty crop, hemp requires far less water to grow.
-In 2005, the Stockholm Environment Institute conducted a study entitled Ecological Footprint and Water Analysis of Cotton, Hemp and Polyester.
-It found that cotton needs around 10,000 liters of water to produce just one kilogram of fiber.
-Hemp was found to require less than half the amount of water to grow, only 2123 liters per kilogram of usable fiber!
+In 2005, the Stockholm Environment Institute conducted a study entitled Ecological Footprint and Water Analysis of Cotton, Hemp, and Polyester.
+The researchers found that cotton needs around 10,000 liters of water to produce just one kilogram of fiber, while hemp requires less than half the amount of water to grow, at only 2123 liters per kilogram of usable fiber!

-With cotton needing so much water to grow, it should come as no surprise that many areas where cotton is produced have suffered droughts, and some have even experienced desertification as a direct result of cotton farming.
+As cotton needs significantly more water to grow, many cotton-producing areas have suffered droughts.
+Some have even experienced desertification as a direct result of cotton farming.

 Hemp vs. Cotton: Land Requirements

 As well as sunlight and water, crops also need space to grow.
-This is yet another area where hemp has the distinct advantage over cotton.
+This is yet another area where hemp has a distinct advantage over cotton.

 Hemp plants are tall and thin, growing to a height of 5–15 feet.
 Their slender shape means that these plants need far less land to produce much higher yields than cotton.
-One acre of hemp generally produces around 1500 pounds of fiber, approximately three times the amount of cotton that can be grown in the same space.
-Hemp is also fast growing and can be grown on the same land for many consecutive years without depleting the soil or reducing the yield of the crop.
+One acre of hemp generally produces around 1500 pounds of fiber.
+This figure represents approximately three times the amount of cotton that can be grown in the same space.
+Hemp is also fast-growing.
+Hemp farmers can grow it on the same land for several consecutive years without depleting the soil or reducing yield.

 Hemp vs. Cotton: Comfort

-In terms of environmental impact, hemp definitely has the advantage over cotton, but what about when it comes to actually wearing the clothes that are made from it?
+In terms of environmental impact, hemp has the advantage over cotton.
+But what about when it comes to wearing clothes made from hemp?

-Cotton is known for being soft and breathable.
+Cotton is both soft and breathable.
 As well as feeling fabulous against your skin, it reduces sweating and the risk of unpleasant body odor!

 Hemp is also a natural fiber and has similar properties.
 Although it may not be as soft as cotton from the outset, it does soften over time and becomes more comfortable the more you wear and wash it.

 Like cotton, hemp is a highly breathable fabric.
-It is also around four times more absorbent than cotton, meaning that it effectively draws moisture away from your skin to prevent clamminess.
+It’s around four times more absorbent than cotton, which means it effectively draws moisture from your skin to prevent clamminess.
 Hemp is also insulating, meaning that it can keep you warmer on chilly winter nights.

 Hemp vs. Cotton: Durability

 Hemp is also naturally antibacterial.
-This useful property means that it can be stored for long periods of time without the risk of developing mold or mildew.
+This means that you can store it for long periods without the risk of developing mold or mildew.

-Another advantage of hemp is that because it is so absorbent, it is easy to dye and holds its color for longer than other fabrics.
+Another advantage of hemp is that it is so absorbent that it is easy to dye and holds its color for longer than other fabrics.
 Yet another great reason that we should be making our clothes out of hemp rather than cotton!

 Hemp vs. Cotton: Versatility

 As well as being used to make fabric, hemp has many other uses too.
 Its seeds are highly nutritious, packed with protein and omega-3 fatty acids.
-This makes it an ideal crop for producing plant-based milk and other products which are especially helpful for those following a vegan diet.
+It is an ideal crop for producing plant-based milk and other products; great for those following a vegan diet.

-Although industrial hemp only contains traces of THC, it does contain other useful cannabinoids such as CBD.
-This can be extracted and used to make CBD oil and other products with a range of medicinal benefits.
-CBD has anti-inflammatory and antioxidant properties and can be used to treat a variety of conditions including chronic pain, anxiety, addiction, sleep disorders, epilepsy, and more.
+Although industrial hemp only contains traces of THC, it does contain other beneficial cannabinoids such as CBD.
+When extracted, manufacturers can use cannabidiol to make CBD oil and other products with a range of potential medicinal benefits.
+CBD has anti-inflammatory and antioxidant properties.
+Consequently, many use CBD to address various conditions, including chronic pain, anxiety, addiction, sleep disorders, epilepsy, and more.